nqrduck/nqrduck-measurement/README.md

 - [nqrduck-spectrometer-limenqr](https://github.com/nqrduck/nqrduck-spectrometer-limenqr) A module used for magnetic resonance experiments with the LimeSDR (USB or Mini 2.0).
 - [nqrduck-spectrometer-simulator](https://github.com/nqrduck/nqrduck-spectrometer-simulator) A module used for simulating magnetic resonance experiments.

+The pulse sequence and spectrometer settings can be adjusted using the 'Spectrometer' tab.

 <img src="docs/img/measurement_ui_labeled_v2.png" alt="drawing" width="800">

 - a.)
 The experiments settings for frequency and number of averages.